-All signs of a temporary nature must receive permits before being displayed, except those specified under §98-20(E) Exempt Signs.
-Planning Board approval is not required for temporary signs as outlined below, and the Zoning Administrator or any duly appointed deputy administrator shall issue or deny a temporary sign permit within a reasonable length of time.
+All signs of a temporary nature must receive permits before being displayed, except those specified under §98-2042(E) Exempt Signs.
+Planning Board approval is not required for temporary signs, except where fluttering devices are also proposed as outlined below, and the Zoning Administrator or any duly appointed deputy administrator shall issue or deny a temporary sign permit within a reasonable length of time.
 Both the permit and the sign shall note the date of the first day the sign may be displayed and the date it must be removed.